-The human mind is of a very imitative nature; nor is it possible for any set of men to converse often together, without acquiring a similitude[°] of manners, and communicating to each other their vices as well as virtues.
-The propensity to company and society is strong in all rational creatures; and the same disposition, which gives us this propensity, makes us enter deeply into each other's sentiments, and causes like passions and inclinations to run, as it were, by contagion, through the whole club or knot[°] of companions.
-Where a number of men are united into one political body, the occasions of their intercourse must be so frequent, for defence, commerce, and government, that, together with the same speech or lan-
+The human mind is of a very imitative nature; nor is it possible for any set of men to converse often together, without acquiring a similitudeo of manners, and communicating to each other their vices as well as virtues.
+The propensity to company and society is strong in all rational creatures; and the same disposition, which gives us this propensity, makes us enter deeply into each other's sentiments, and causes like passions and inclinations to run, as it were, by contagion, through the whole club or knot^o of companions.
+Where a number of men are united into one political body, the occasions of their intercourse must be so frequent, for defence, commerce, and government, that, together with the same speech or language, they must acquire a resemblance in their manners, and have a common or national character, as well as a personal one, peculiar to each individual.

-4CÆSAR (de Bello GALLICO, lib.
-1. [The Gallic War 4.2 in the Loeb edition]) says, that the GALLIC horses were very good; the GERMAN very bad.
-We find in lib. vit.
-[7.65] that he was obliged to remount some GERMAN cavalry with GALLIC horses.
-At present, no part of EUROPE has so bad horses of all kinds as FRANCE: But GERMANY abounds with excellent war horses.
-This may beget a little suspicion, that even animals depend not on the climate; but on the different breeds, and on the skill and care in rearing them.
-The north of ENGLAND abounds in the best horses of all kinds which are perhaps in the world.
-In the neighbouring counties, north side of the TWEED, no good horses of any kind are to be met with.
-STRABO [64 or 63 B.C.-A.D.
-21], lib. ii [Geography 2.3.7] rejects, in a great measure, the influence of climates upon men.
-All is custom and education, says he.
-It is not from nature, that the ATHENIANS are learned, the LACEDEMONIANS ignorant, and the THEBANS too, who are still nearer neighbours to the former.
-Even the difference of animals, he adds, depends not on climate.^e guage, they must acquire a resemblance in their manners, and have a common or national character, as well as a personal one. peculiar to each individual.
 Now though nature produces all kinds of temper and understanding in great abundance, it does not follow, that she always produces them in like proportions, and that in every society the ingredients of industry and indolence, valour and cowardice, humanity and brutality, wisdom and folly, will be mixed after the same manner.
 In the infancy of society, if any of these dispositions be found in greater abundance than the rest, it will naturally prevail in the composition, and give a tincture to the national character.
 Or should it be asserted, that no species of temper can reasonably be presumed to predominate, even in those contracted societies, and that the same proportions will always be preserved in the mixture; yet surely the persons in credit and authority, being still a more contracted body, cannot always be presumed to be of the same character; and their influence on the manners of the people, must, at all times, be very considerable.
-If on the first establishment of a republic, a BRUTUS should be placed in authority,5 and be transported with such an enthusiasm for liberty and public good, as to overlook all the ties of nature, as well as private interest, such an illustrious example will naturally have an effect on the whole society, and kindle the same passion in every bosom.
+If on the first establishment of a republic, a Brutus should be placed in authority, 5 and be transported with such an enthusiasm for liberty and public good, as to overlook all the ties of nature, as well as private interest, such an illustrious example will naturally have an effect on the whole society, and kindle the same passion in every bosom.
 Whatever it be that forms the manners of one generation, the next must imbibe a deeper tincture of the same dye; men being more susceptible of all impressions during infancy, and retaining these impressions as long as they remain in the world.
 I assert, then, that all national characters, where they depend not on fixed moral causes, proceed from such accidents as these, and that physical causes have no discernible operation on the human mind.
-It is a maxim in all philosophy, that causes, which do not appear, are to be considered as not existing.^f
+It is a maxim in all philosophy, that causes, which do not appear, are to be considered as not existing. f

-5[According to tradition, Lucius Junius Brutus established liberty in Rome by expelling the tyrant Tarquinius Superbus and founding the Roman republic in 509 B.C.]
 If we run over the globe, or revolve the annals of history, we shall discover every where signs of a sympathy or contagion of manners, none of the influence of air or climate.

 First.
 We may observe, that, where a very extensive government has been established for many centuries, it spreads a national character over the whole empire, and communicates to every part a similarity of manners.
-Thus the CHINESE have the greatest uniformity of character imaginable: though the air and climate, in different parts of those vast dominions, admit of very considerable variations.
+Thus the Chinese have the greatest uniformity of character imaginable: though the air and climate, in different parts of those vast dominions, admit of very considerable variations.